thediveo/lxkns/docs/typesflavors.md

 - `Type`: `"containerd.io"`
 - `Flavor`: `"containerd.io"`

-> [!ATTENTION] As the containerd namespace (not: Linux-kernel namespace) named
+> [!ATTENTION] The containerd namespaces (not: Linux-kernel namespace) named
-> `"moby"` is used by the Docker engine for its containers and the names(!) of
+> `"moby"` and `"plugins.moby"` are used by the Docker engine for its (plugin)
-> Docker containers are not accessible via `containerd` this particular `"moby"`
+> containers.
+Now, the names(!) of Docker containers are not accessible via
-> namespace is always ignored by the `containerd`-specific discovery.
+> `containerd` so the `"moby"` namespace is always ignored by the
+> `containerd`-specific discovery.
+However, the `"plugins.moby"` is handled as a
+> containerd Container instead of a Docker container, and later post-processed
+> by the `dockerplugin` decorator.